persival001/Entrevoisins/README.md

-# Entrevoisin
+# Entrevoisins

-"Entrevoisin" is an application to list neighbors, view their profile and add them to a list of favorites
+"Entrevoisins" is an application to list neighbors, view their profile and add them to a list of favorites